NEURoboticsClub/Intro-Course-GitHub-practice/README.md

 # Intro-Course-GitHub-practice
 Welcome to the NURobotics Intro to Robotics Course's practice repository!
 We'll be using this repo as practice to get familiar with git and GitHub.
 The following is a step-by-step instructional guide for making your first commit and opening your first pull request (PR)!

+## Attendance
+Fill out this attendance form for 3/28: https://forms.gle/dPvWEHTvNdas61E8A

 # Tutorial
 ## Overview